Updated March 6, 2023

 |The basis of comparison Between Hibernate vs Sleep mode||Hibernate||Sleep|

 |Applicability||Generally, when the system is idle for a longer time period and also the rebooting after shutdown will be a time taking process.||Preferred when the system is idle for a shorter period of time|

 |Synonyms||Suspended to disk (in Linux), Safe Seep (in Mac), S4 (in ACPI)||Standby (in Windows older version), Suspended to RAM (in Linux), S3 in ACPI|

 |Process Function||The process is saved to hard-disk||The process is stopped, and the work is saved in the RAM memory.|

 |Mode Demonstration||While the system is in Hibernate mode, a user will not be able to use the system.||A Sleeping computer is still working; it is running the basic functions behind and using the electricity.
 To avoid system issues, one must make the system shut down from time to time.|

 A common link between these Hibernate vs Sleep mode is that these both are used for Power Saving.
 A general approach in understanding these terms is mentioned below –

-This has a been a guide to the top difference between Hibernate vs Sleep mode.
-Here we also discuss the Hibernate vs Sleep mode key differences with infographics, and comparison table.
+This has been a guide to the top difference between Hibernate vs Sleep mode.
+Here we also discuss the Hibernate vs Sleep mode key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.